Rothamsted/bioknet-onto/README.md

-# bkNetOnto
+# bioKNetOnto
 The Bio Knowledge Network, which powers the [kNetMiner](http://knetminer.rothamsted.ac.uk/) project.

 ## Ontology Overview

-bkNetOnto is a lightweight ontology, aimed at representing biological-related knowledge networks.
+bioKNetOnto is a lightweight ontology, aimed at representing biological-related knowledge networks.

 At the most basic level, it provides simple modelling for very general entities, such as concepts, relationships and attributed-attached reified relationships.